fatherakis/operating_systems_lab_ntua/readme.md

 ## Operating Systems LAB - NTUA Class 2021-2022

+> [!NOTE]
+> GitHub shows Batchfiles in this repo, it detects .cmd files from the generated VirtIO Device Modules, there aren't any usable batchfiles here.

 This course has 3 big projects - assignments to be completed thorough the semester.
 All the work was done with teams of 2.

 ### <div align="center"> 1st - Riddle </div>